Engadin: Geography

 The Engadine lies at the southeasternmost end of Switzerland and at the western end of the Eastern Alps, and constitutes the Swiss part of the 130 km-long valley drained by the En/Inn until it turns northeast again after a large bend to northwest just before Landeck in Austria.
-The Austrian part is simply called the Inntal (Inn Valley).
+The Austrian part is simply called the Oberinntal (upper Inn Valley).
 From the Maloja Pass (1815 m) to the border of Tyrol, just before the Schergenbach, coming from Samnaun, enters the Inn, it runs for the whole Swiss length of 100 km, always above 1,000 m in elevation.

 The Engadine is connected by the Julier, Albula, and Flüela Passes and the Vereina Tunnel to the northern part of Switzerland and the rest of the canton of Grisons.
 It can be reached from northern Italy by the Maloja Pass to the west and the Bernina Pass to the south.
 Via the Pass dal Fuorn (Ofenpass) it connects to the southern Val Müstair (Münstertal) and further south over the border to the Val Venosta (Vinschgau) in Italy.